Oklahoma mom charged in son's Lime scooter death flees to Mexico, police say

 As of Wednesday, Ortiz-Luevano was not in custody and a police spokesperson believes she is still in Mexico.

-Ortiz-Luevano's son, Caiden Reyes-Ortiz, died on April 23 after he fell off a rented Lime scooter his mom was driving and was hit by a car, according to a probable cause affidavit.
+Ortiz-Luevano's son, Caiden Reyes-Ortiz, died April 23 after he fell off the rented Lime scooter his mother was driving and was hit by a car, according to a probable cause affidavit.
 The police spokesperson said neither appeared to have been wearing a helmet.

 A spokesperson for the Tulsa County District Attorney's Office said Ortiz-Luevano faces charges of child neglect and negligent homicide.